 - Thermostats and home zoning

-One of the most typical misconceptions about HVAC is that it’s a blue-collar job.
-You need a distinct skill set, specialized education and ongoing certification.
+One of the most typical misconceptions about HVAC is that it’s a blue-collar career.
+It requires a distinct skill set, in-depth training and ongoing qualifications.

 It’s a fantastic career choice if you want to: